Support for transgender students and staff

 Launched in 2015, Rainbow Engineering is the faculty’s LGBTITakatāpui+ group.
 We focus mainly on social connection and support, and bringing people together over games and food.
 We also advocate within the Faculty of Engineering on behalf of Rainbow students, and we’re building connections with industry so that students get an idea of what it’s like as a professional engineer.

-We’re student-led, with the support of the Student Development and Engagement team and the faculty’s Equity committee.
+We’re student-led, with the support of the Student Support and Engagement team and the faculty’s Equity committee.
 We’re open to all students and staff, and membership is free!
 You can get in touch and get added to our mailing list via at rainbowengineering.uoa@gmail.com.

 WEN Allies